Anon4You/termsploit-framework/README.md

 ## Features

 - **Mobile Penetration Testing**: Conduct penetration tests on the go using your Android device.
-- **Modular Design**: Easily add or remove modules as needed for various testing scenarios.
+- **Osint**: Easily gathering information if social media accounts .
 - **User-Friendly Interface**: Simple command-line interface for ease of use.
 - **Active Development**: Continuously updated with new features and tools.